dan-nagle/h2m/README.txt

 determine an appropriate parameter type will still be translated to Fortran approximations.

--ignore-anon		Do not comment out TYPE definitions translated form anonymous C structs.
+-ignore-anon		Do not comment out TYPE definitions translated from anonymous C structs.
 Warnings will still be printed.
 This applies only to definitions of anonymous types.
 C entities which use anonymous types will still be commented out.
 To disable commenting out of entities using anonymous types (ie structs containing anonymous